 Will the TITANIC QUARTER trade mark break in half?The scene is now set - it's time to consider the issues.

-Should the Hearing Officer have declined to consider late evidence of use filed by the trade mark holder in the UK IPO invalidity action?
+Should the Hearing Officer have declined to consider late evidence of use?

-In short, the judge decided that this late evidence should have been allowed in because:
+In short, yes.
+The judge held that the late evidence should have been allowed for various reasons including:

 As a result of the new evidence being added, the TITANIC word mark was restored to the register and the specification amended in accordance with the evidence of use following Stichting BDO v BDO Unibank EWHC 418 (ch) at .
 In essence it is a balance between (a) allowing a trade mark owner to maintain broad protection to a large category of goods when its use is confined to a particular sub-set of goods; and (b) removing protection for sub-sets of goods which the average consumer would consider to be substantially the same as the goods for which the mark has actually been used.

 After a thorough review, the specification was not amended.
 As Carr J noted the late evidence was crucial to reaching this decision.